This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 - Masking film: Masking film, or tape, is a stable yet flexible film that is adhesive on one side and which allows you to spray on sharp corners and edges, but also various other shapes.

 - Respirator: Always think about your safety when working with an airbrush.
 A respirator is a must, especially when working with lacquer-based paints.
 Depending on the type of paint you use, you may need a particle or gas compatible respirator with minimal leakage.

 - Suction system: This is used to suck off the spray mist created during airbrushing.
 An airbrush suction system is not absolutely necessary, but definitely useful, as it reduces – in addition to the respirator – the health risk in artistic work.

 Airbrushing does not require a lot of previous knowledge, only practice, time, and patience.
-First, prepare everything you need.
-Always having to rummage around for accessories not only costs you valuable time, but gets on your nerves and breaks concentration, since you are constantly being pulled out of your flow.
+Before you begin, prepare everything you need.
+Always having to rummage around for accessories not only costs you valuable time, but gets on your nerves and breaks concentration.
 Once you have prepared your materials, you can start.

 First you connect the gun and the compressor.
 Then connect the compressor to the power supply and fill the paint cup of the gun.
 You should have already mixed the paint before.
 It is also recommended that you dilute paint developed for airbrushing a little to achieve better paint results.
 In addition, the nozzle size must be used to match the paint.
 Low-pigmented paint should not be sprayed with a fine nozzle, otherwise it will quickly clog.